Sign up for our inspirational newsletter and get a FREE kids drawing lesson! ✏️

 by Danielle Falk

-Any art teacher will sing the praises of humble ol’ cardboard as a brilliant material for art-making.
+Any art teacher will sing the praises of good ol’ cardboard as a brilliant material for art-making.

 Cardboard can easily be cut, glued, painted, decorated and shaped into almost anything little imaginations can come up with.
 And it lends itself especially well to puppet-making as it is strong but still easy to manipulate.